raydac/mvn-golang/README.md

 sometime GIT can produce cache errors and in the case you can try to turn on auto-fix of such errors with `<autofixGitCache>true</autofixGitCache>` flag.

 # How to save generated artifact in repository?
-The Wrapper during `install` phase collects all sources ande resources from folders defined in maven configuration and pack them as zip file, then the archive is saved in the local maven repository as new artifact with extension `mvn-golang`.
+The Wrapper during `install` phase collects all sources ande resources from folders defined in maven configuration and pack them as zip file, then the archive is saved in the local maven repository as new artifact with zip extension and `mvn-golang` type.
 If you want to save generated artifact then you can use snippet below
 ```
 <plugin>